128technology/docs/docs/plugin_intro.md

 Plugins enable a variety of use cases to be implemented to enhance the 128T router experience.
 These plugins can range from something as simple as managing system settings on the router like the `128T-journal` plugin for managing systemd journal size to something more advanced such as `128T-ipsec-client` which allows for the creation and management of IPSec client tunnels on the 128T router.
 Regardless of the usage and the complexity of the plugin they follow a general workflow.

 ### Installation and management
-The 128T conductor GUI Plugins provides a dashboard to view and manage all available plugins.
+The 128T conductor GUI provides a dashboard to view and manage all available plugins.

 ![128T Plugin Dasboard](/img/plugins_dashboard.png)